cpske/ISP/assignment/ku-polls/iteration1.md

    - Penalty for not removing dumb "What's Up?" question.

 4. Tests
-   - Code as at least 5 unit tests and tests are not redundant.
+   - Code has at least 5 unit tests and the tests are not redundant.
      2 points = tests all pass
      1 point = some tests fail or fewer than 5 tests
      0 point = no tests or they all fail